 You can now customize which folder you want to upload new recordings, what file you want Zapier to upload, and what you want your file to be called.

-If you're building a Zap from scratch, click Type or insert... under File to pull up a dropdown menu of data options to choose from.
+Next, you'll need to populate The File field—the Zap won't work if you don't.
+Click in the Type or insert field under File to pull up a dropdown menu of data options to choose from.
 Click Show All Options and scroll down to select Video Files Download URL.

 If something doesn't look right, feel free to go back and make any changes.
-Once you're happy with everything, turn on your Zap by clicking the slider at the bottom of the Zap Editor.
+Once you're happy with everything, you can begin using your Zap.

 Now, whenever you finish recording a Zoom meeting, the recording will automatically upload to Google Drive.